The Future of DisruptionBy Alan M. Blecher | Dean Boyer | Michael W. Hurwitz | November 22, 2019

 The forms and related schedules are near completion, and we understand updated final versions will be released before the new year.
 In the meantime, partnerships should review their partnership agreements to ensure a partnership representative’s name is stated (to handle potential entity level audits) and further evaluate additional information and/or time needed to comply with these proposed new tax compliance reporting requirements.

 As you can see, demographics, technology, legislation and regulation are causing disruption in the real estate marketplace with profound consequences.
 Investors, landlords and practitioners will ignore these developments at their peril.
 Let’s keep the discussion going.

 About Alan M. Blecher

 Alan M. Blecher, JD, is a Principal at Marks Paneth LLP.
 Mr. Blecher has considerable experience serving high-income and high-net-worth individuals and their closely held businesses.
 He focuses especially on partnerships, limited liability companies and S corporations.
 He has been in public accounting since 1985 and has been involved in tax planning for numerous transactions.
 These include transactions involving public debt offerings, sales of family businesses and restructurings of distressed entities, among others.
 Mr. Blecher...
 READ MORE +

 About Dean Boyer

-Dean Boyer is a Director in the Technology and Digital Services Group at Marks Paneth LLP.
+Dean Boyer is a Director in the Technology Services Group at Marks Paneth LLP.
 To this role, he brings more than 30 years of experience in information technology and data management, with a focus on data science and business intelligence.
 Mr. Boyer’s diverse background in technology and digital solutions enables him to advise both for-profit and not-for-profit organizations on how to harness data to increase operational effectiveness and improve organizational performance.
-His experience...
+His experience includes product...
 READ MORE +